If you don't know how web app manifest files work, refer to the Add a Web App Manifest guide first.

 Here is an example of an application built with CRA that has a modified manifest file:

 To find out if all the properties are working correctly in this example:

-- Click on the Application panel.
+- Click the Application tab.

-- Switch to the Manifest tab.
+- In the Application panel, click the Manifest tab.